-This is the ultimate logistics checklist for preparing to move to another country or becoming a digital nomad – the non-digital edition.
-Preparing digitally is another thing – see here for the digital preparation checklist.
+This is the ultimate moving abroad checklist for preparing to move to another country or becoming a digital nomad.

 It’s easy to forget things when moving to another country, especially when you’re moving your entire life.
-We’ve moved a few times (four countries as of early 2019) and so we’re sharing what we think is the best checklist for moving abroad.
+We’ve moved a few times (7 countries as of early 2020) and so we’re sharing what we think is the best checklist for moving abroad.
 We try to keep our recommendations ultra narrow so you don’t have to go dig through other choices.

 - Vehicles: Car shopping sites/Craigslist/Gumtree.
 This could be a whole article in itself, but that’s not why you’re here!
 But for those who have never thought about how to sell a car: plan ahead, look on your local DMV, Vehicles registry etc. and find out exactly what documentation you need to provide to make a sale painless – smog certificates, inspections, whatever, and list that you’ve done those in the ad.
 A few tips to make a vehicle sale go smoothly: